Planning for an Azure File Sync deployment

 Premium file shares are deployed in the FileStorage storage account kind and are only available in a provisioned billing model.
 For more information on the provisioned billing model for premium file shares, see Understanding provisioning for premium file shares.
 Standard file shares, including transaction optimized, hot, and cool file shares, are deployed in the general purpose version 2 (GPv2) storage account kind, and are available through pay as you go billing.
-Hot and cool file shares are available in all Azure Public and Azure Government regions.
-Transaction optimized file shares are available in all Azure regions, including Azure China and Azure Germany regions.

 When selecting a storage tier for your workload, consider your performance and usage requirements.
 If your workload requires single-digit latency, or you are using SSD storage media on-premises, the premium tier is probably the best fit.
 If low latency isn't as much of a concern, for example with team shares mounted on-premises from Azure or cached on-premises using Azure File Sync, standard storage may be a better fit from a cost perspective.